azazelm3dj3d/0xnose/unit_tests/test_doctest_munging.rst

 doctest output normalization for plugin testing support
 =======================================================

-xnose.plugins.plugintest.run() is used for testing xnose plugins in doctests, so it needs to normalise xnose output to remove information that is not of interest to most plugin tests.
+nose.plugins.plugintest.run() is used for testing nose plugins in doctests, so it needs to normalise nose output to remove information that is not of interest to most plugin tests.

 We strip stack trace from formatted exceptions, using a regexp copied